gamma-pi/gamma-pi/README.md

 Here's a unordered list of some of the things I love: **mathematics**, **music**, **basketball**, **cycling**, **hiking** — not necessarily in that order, and not always at the same time.

-When it comes to coding, I am enitrely self taught and I usually work on **whatever catches my interest** at any given moment.
+When it comes to coding, I usually work on **whatever catches my interest** at any given moment.
 I like exploring ideas, breaking things, and learning by building.

 ### 💻 What I’m up to
 I am currently as a **DevOps Engineer** — which means I make things run, break, run again, and then automate the whole process so I don’t have to touch it twice.
 It also means that when *others* break things, I am usually among the first ones to know.